anhnt2407/anhnt2407.github.io/_pages/about.md

 ## **Experiences**  🔬🚀🤖

-- Tuan Anh Nguyen was **an Academic Research Professor (학술연구교수)** in Computer Science, with a specialization in Dependable, Autonomous, and Intelligent Systems (DAIS), at the Konkuk Aerospace Design-Airworthiness Institute ([KADA](http://kada.konkuk.ac.kr/)) (총장지정KU연구소, 항공우주설계인증연구소).
+- Tuan Anh Nguyen has worked in computer science research, with a specialization in Dependable, Autonomous, and Intelligent Systems (DAIS), at the Konkuk Aerospace Design-Airworthiness Institute ([KADA](http://kada.konkuk.ac.kr/)) (총장지정KU연구소, 항공우주설계인증연구소).
 He collaborates closely with Prof. [Jae Woo Lee (이재우)](http://kada.konkuk.ac.kr/aadl_teams/profjwlee/) and Prof. [Dugki Min (민덕기)](https://dmslab-konkuk.github.io/people/DugkiMin/) at Konkuk University, Seoul, South Korea, since July 2020.

 - He was formerly a professional member of **AIAA** and is currently a professional member of **IEEE**, **IEEE Computer**, **IEEE Robotics and Automation (IEEE RAS)**, **IEEE Aerospace and Electronic Systems (IEEE AESS)**, and the **IEEE Reliability** Societies.

 - His Ph.D. advisor (Prof. Dong Seong Kim (김동성)) is an Elected Member of **IFIP WG 10.4 on Dependable Computing and Fault Tolerance** (from 2021 onwards).
 The IFIP WG 10.4 comprises over **60 experts** in fault tolerance, dependable, and secure computing.

-- Previously, he worked as a Research Professor (연구교수) at the Office of Research, University-Industry Cooperation Foundation (건국대학교 산학협력단), collaborating with Prof. [Dugki Min (민덕기)](https://dmslab-konkuk.github.io/people/DugkiMin/) at Konkuk University from March 2016 to February 2020.
+- Previously, he worked in research at the Office of Research, University-Industry Cooperation Foundation (건국대학교 산학협력단), collaborating with Prof. [Dugki Min (민덕기)](https://dmslab-konkuk.github.io/people/DugkiMin/) at Konkuk University from March 2016 to February 2020.

 - He served as a Post-doctoral Research Associate in the Distributed Multimedia Systems Laboratory (DMS Lab.) under Prof. [Dugki Min (민덕기)](https://dmslab-konkuk.github.io/people/DugkiMin/) at Konkuk University, Seoul, South Korea, from August 2015 to February 2016.